-- Prevented the deportation of an Indian couple by obtaining cancellation of removal based on the exceptional and extremely unusual hardship that their United States citizen children would suffer upon the couple's deportation.
+- Prevented the deportation of an Indian couple by obtaining cancellation of removal for non-permanent residents based on the exceptional and extremely unusual hardship that their United States citizen children would suffer upon the couple’s deportation.

 - Filed successful Motion to Reopen based on ineffective assistance of prior counsel, which resulted in the reopening of an Ethiopian man’s asylum application, a de novo hearing before the Immigration Court, and grant of asylum and protection from the persecution and torture he had faced in Ethiopia due to the political opinions imputed to him by the Ethiopian government.